mstksg/inCode/copy/entries/io-monad-harmful.md

 So, monads "have something to do" with the design decisions of IO in Haskell.
 But it is still true that IO doesn't need to have a monadic interface in order to do IO.
 But that isn't as nice of a one-liner/sound byte now, is it?

+Special thanks to Chris Allen for this important clarification.
 </div>

 You could take away monads and even the entire monadic interface from Haskell